monet/monet.js/index.md

 It may seem odd to want to apply a function to a monad that exists inside another monad, but this is particular useful for when you have a curried function being applied across many monads.

 Here is an example for creating a string out of the result of a couple of `Maybe`s.
-The example uses [Functional Javascript] to partially apply the function.
+We use `curry()` which is a pimped method on Function so we can partially apply.

 	var person = function (forename, surname, address) {
         return forename + " " + surname + " lives in " + address
-    }.partial(_,_,_)
+    }.curry()

     var maybeAddress = Maybe.just('Dulwich, London')
     var maybeSurname = Maybe.just('Baker')